sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

 3. (6 pts) If such a multiplexing setup is engineered to have 98\% single photon fidelity from each source and 98\% heralding probability overall, how many sources and binary SNSPDs are needed?
 Use an idler arm efficiency $\eta$ of 80\%.

+    ```{=html}
+    ??? note

+        Advances in linear optical quantum computing will likely require hundreds or thousands of high probability and fidelity single photon sources.
+As you should see, this many SNSPDs for each is impractical.
+    ```

     <span class=blue markdown> **Answer:** </span>

     <span class=blue markdown>The fist step is to determine the pump power $\gamma$ for which fideltiy is 98\%. </span>